wbleonard/atlas_cluster_automation/images/zdraft.md

 ## Step 4: Create Trigger - pauseClusters

-The ability to pause and resume a cluster is supported by the [Update Configuration of One Cluster](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/updateConfigurationOfOneCluster) API.
+The ability to pause and resume a cluster is supported by the [Modify One Cluster from One Project](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/#tag/Clusters/operation/updateCluster) API.
 To begin, select Triggers from the menu on the left:

 ![Triggers Menu](https://raw.githubusercontent.com/wbleonard/atlas_cluster_automation/master/images/triggers_menu.png )